When Can Police Conduct a Search Without a Warrant?January 2, 2014 in Freedom of Information, Frequently Asked Questions

 If you were subject to a search by police officers with or without a warrant, contact an experienced criminal defense attorney right away.
 A criminal defense attorney can help protect your constitutional rights and defend against criminal charges that result from a search.

-For a free and confidential consultation with a New York criminal defense attorney, call the Law Offices of Adam D. Perlmutter, P.C. at 646-742-9800.
+For a free and confidential consultation with a New York criminal defense attorney, call us today at 212-679-1990.

 Image Courtesy of Flickr User Brad_T